lchen56/DataScience_Project/README.md

 #####Project Overview
 The final tidy data is average of each variable for each activity (6) and each subject (30).

-  The variables are mean and stand deviation measurments of tBodyAcc-XYZ tGravityAcc-XYZ tBodyAccJerk-XYZ tBodyGyro-XYZ tBodyGyroJerk-XYZ tBodyAccMag tGravityAccMag tBodyAccJerkMag tBodyGyroMag tBodyGyroJerkMag fBodyAcc-XYZ fBodyAccJerk-XYZ fBodyGyro-XYZ fBodyAccMag fBodyAccJerkMag fBodyGyroMag fBodyGyroJerkMag
+The variables are mean and stand deviation measurments of 66 variables, which are mean and standard deviation of measurements.